 On-Campus Dual Enrollment

 The On-Campus Dual Enrollment program has been created in conjunction with campus departments to set aside a certain number of seats per approved course for Early College Program students.
 This program has allowed students to come on the campus of Idaho State University and take courses for $75 per credit.
 Courses are available on both the Pocatello and Idaho Falls campus, see list below for available courses and registration information.
-Students also have the option of taking other on-campus courses but must register for them using an ECP On-Campus Registration Request Form

 Students need to meet all course prerequisites and may be subject to course fees, textbooks, and parking fees.
 Students are also limited to 7 credits of general education objective courses a semester.
-Before a student can register for classes they must be admitted to the Early College Program, submit an On-Campus Liability Waiver, and register at least two-weeks prior to the start of the course.
+Before a student can register for classes they must be admitted to the Early College Program, submit an On Campus Liability Waiver, and register at least two-weeks prior to the start of the course.

 Admission to the Early College Program